 One specific kind of tea you can enjoy is the Sakura tea from the well-known cherry blossoms in Japan.
-Sakura flower tea has a deeper meaning than your typical cup of green tea because sakura blossoms are viewed as a symbol of life's fleeting beauty.
+Drinking Sakura tea has a deeper meaning than your typical cup of green tea because sakura blossoms are viewed as a symbol of life's fleeting beauty.
 Having sakura tea in Japan is typically reserved for once-in-a-lifetime situations and symbolizes new beginnings.
-Read on and learn more about the Sakura culture and the best sakura tea in Japan.

 What are Cherry Blossoms?

-The cherry blossom is the flower of the Prunus tree, and has different types that can be found worldwide.
-This cherry tree is mostly found in temperate regions of the Northern Hemisphere, especially in Japan.
-In Japan, the word for cherry blossoms is sakura, and they are regarded as a national obsession.
+In Japan, the word for cherry blossoms is sakura, and they are regarded as a national treasure.
 Cherry blossoms are well-known in Japan due to the variety of blooms and the numerous festivals that occur throughout the blooming season.
 When the buds bloom, people organize picnics and hanami (flower-watching) events throughout the country to commemorate the fleeting beauty of the flowers and the approach to warmer weather.

 What is Cherry Blossom Tea?

-In Japan, sakura cherry blossom tea is a preferred beverage for special occasions like weddings, engagement parties, and other important ceremonies.
-Sakura cherry blossoms, a highly traditional Japanese ingredient, are used in its preparation.
-Sakura tea is known as "sakura cha" or "sakura yu" in Japanese.
 Sakura tea offers an astounding array of health benefits, much like most other types of tea.
 It is claimed to be anti-inflammatory, high in antioxidants, and healthy for your teeth.
 Additionally, sakura tea has a delicate, floral flavor and aroma that tastes and smells very much like Japan.
-It may be a little weird for other tea lovers to initially taste saltiness when drinking tea, but after that, a lovely floral scent begins to fill the tongue.
+It may initially be strange for tea lovers to taste saltiness when drinking tea, but after that, a lovely floral scent begins to fill the tongue.

 Since fresh cherry blossoms can only be gathered once a year, the Japanese began pickling them in salt and ume plum vinegar to extend the season for Sakura flavor.
-Sakura simply changes after being kept in salt, ume in plum vinegar, submerged in boiling water, and then covered with sugar.
+Sakura changes after being kept in salt, ume in plum vinegar, submerged in boiling water, and then covered with sugar.
 After this, the sakura brings a taste that represents Japan, a soft floral perfume and flavor, sugar's sweetness, and a faint saltiness.
 Overall, the resulting Sakura tea is a gorgeous pink, transparent herbal tea with a subtle fragrance of floral and earthy aroma.

 How to Make Cherry Blossom Tea

 Sakura tea is a traditional Japanese infusion made by steeping pickled cherry blossom flowers in boiling water.
-Cherry blossom petals must first be prepared by being pickled in salt and plum vinegar before being allowed to dry to brew the perfect Sakura tea.
-The pickled cherry blossoms and ume are preserved in salt and plum vinegar for sakura tea and steeped in boiling water to produce an unbelievably delicious beverage with sakura natural flavors.
-The collapsed petals unfurl and float after being submerged in hot water.
-The herbal tea is then steeped until the flavor reaches its desired intensity.
-In fact, there are two flavors of cherry blossom tea, the salty and sweet teas.
+When preserving cherry blossoms, cherry blossom petals must first be prepared by being pickled in salt and plum vinegar before being allowed to dry to brew the perfect Sakura tea.
+Then, they're steeped in boiling water to produce an unbelievably delicious beverage with sakura natural flavors.

 Salty Sakura Tea

 This type of Sakura tea has a long history.
-A salty variation made with freshly harvested Sakura flowers and ume kept for nearly a month in plum vinegar.
+A salty tea variation made with freshly harvested Sakura flowers and ume kept for nearly a month in plum vinegar.
 Immerse the sakura petals in warm or boiled water for 5 minutes to harvest some of the salt from the flowers before making a salted sakura tea.
 Then you can add one or two flowers to another tea cup and re-douse it with hot water.
-Adding some salty water with a spoon can change the flavor and saltiness.
+Adding some salty water with a spoon can change the flavor and salt level.

 Sweet Sakura Tea